-The sub-transmission storage tariff has LRMC based charging components: 26
+The sub-transmission storage tariff has LRMC based charging components: 25

 - Critical peak energy this charge is based on the LRMC of an overload that would shorten the life of a sub-transmission network asset and that could have been avoided by the storage customer, bringing forward \$30 million in replacement expenditure by 5-years.
-This reflects the meaningful impact that overloads above the network reliability measure have on the asset lives of our network infrastructure.
-The reward is based on the estimated value of unserved energy for other customers when a storage customer can support the network to avoid an outage to prevent an overload. - Peak usage this charge is based on the standard LRMC of load for the sub-transmission network, and applies when local assets are within 5 MW of our network reliability level.
-This approach reflects that a flexible storage asset's charging behaviour will only result in the need for network augmentation (and so expenditure) when the local network is near its capacity.
-For the purposes of the tariff, we have assumed the peak typically occurs during 10 hours a year. - Off-peak usage at all other times we consider the LRMC of network usage is zero.
+This reflects that overloads above the N reliability measure have a meaningful impact on the asset lives of our network infrastructure.
+The reward is based on the estimated value of unserved energy for other customers when a storage customer can support the network to avoid an outage to prevent an overload. - Peak usage this charge is based on the standard LRMC of load for the sub-transmission network, it applies when local assets are within 5 MW of our N reliability level.
+This considers that only when a flexible storage asset's usage drives the network to near capacity is it likely that the storage customer's network use could drive augmentation expenditure.
+For the purposes of the tariff, we have assumed peak typically occurs 10 hours a year. - Off-peak usage at all other times we consider the LRMC of network usage is zero.

-The network reliability measure will vary by where in the network the flexible storage asset is located27 and the LRMC applied is based on usage of the local network at that time.28
+The N measure will vary by where in the network the flexible storage asset is located and the LRMC applied is based on usage of the local network at that time.